Kirscher/sam_annotation_tool_GUI/README.md

 - **Iterative optimization of selected points**:
   - Right-click on the areas you don't need and left-click on the areas you need but are not covered by the mask.
 A few points are enough.

+## Features Under Development

+Ongoing work on output masks: I am working on enhancing the export format of annotated masks to handle lightweight sparse formats efficiently.
+This will optimize storage and processing requirements while maintaining annotation accuracy.

+## License

+This project is licensed under the MIT License.